JWBurgers/deciphering-bitcoin/References.md

 Mueller, Reinhold and Frederic Lane. \[1985\] 2019. *Money and Banking in Medieval and Renaissance Venice: Volume I; Coins and Moneys of Account*.
 Baltimore: Johns Hopkins University Press.

+Munro, John.
+2003.
+The medieval origins of the Financial Revolution: Usury, rentes, and negotiability. *The International History Review*, 25, 505-62.

+Munro, John.
+2025.
+The bill of exchange, draft, or acceptance bill.
+Website.
+Available at [https://www.economics.utoronto.ca/munro5/BILLEXCH.pdf](https://www.economics.utoronto.ca/munro5/BILLEXCH.pdf).

 Nacha.
 2024.
 ACH network volume and value statistics.
 Herndon, Virginia: Nacha.
 Available at [https://www.nacha.org/content/ach-network-volume-and-value-statistics](https://www.nacha.org/content/ach-network-volume-and-value-statistics).

 Nath, Aditya.
 2021.
 Aaron of Lincoln: The jewish financier and the wealthiest man of 12th century England. *Journal of Research in Humanities and Social Science*, 9, 50-3.

 NatWest Group.
 2025.
 Messrs Drummond.
 Website.
 Available at [https://www.natwestgroup.com/heritage/companies/messrs-drummond.html](https://www.natwestgroup.com/heritage/companies/messrs-drummond.html).

+Nelli, Humbert.
+The earliest insurance contract: A new discovery. *The Journal of Risk and Insurance*, 39, 215-220.

 Nilson Report.
 2023.